 Military History

 Valentine Joe Strudwick enlisted in January 1915 in Lambeth, Surrey.
 He lied about his age.
-At the time of his enlistment he was only 14 years old and said to be living at Croydon, Surrey.
-He became part of the 8th Battalion Rifle Brigade (the Prince Consort´s Own).
+At the time of his enlistment he was only 14 years old and said to be living in Croydon, Surrey.
+He became part of the 8th Battalion Rifle Brigade (the Prince Consort’s Own).
 He was a rifleman – regimental number 5750.
-Valentine disembarked in France on the 12th of August 1915.
+Joe disembarked in France on 12th August 1915.

-Louisa, living at the time at 70 Orchard Road, Dorking Surrey, received the letter with this sad news explaining that Valentine was killed by a shell.
+His mother, Louisa, living at the time at 70 Orchard Road, Dorking Surrey, received the letter with the sad news explaining that Joe was killed by a shell.
 He died painlessly and quite instantly.
 Fellow soldiers carried him to a little cemetery behind the lines where he was buried the next morning (the 1916 Dorking and Leatherhead Advertiser).

 He is buried at the Essex Farm Cemetery at the plot I. U. 8.
 The land south of the Essex Farm was used as a dressing station cemetery from April 1915 to August 1917